Packaging Electronics in Cryogenics

 HYPRES is known worldwide for its design and manufacturing capabilities and innovative and proprietary packaging for digital superconducting chips (pictured above integrated onto a unique four-stage 4K Pulse Tube cryocooler) and its multi-line High Temperature System (HTS), still very cold, leads that can be integrated into cryocoolers from virtually any manufacturer.

 • 60 GHz 20-pin vacuum feedthroughs (pictured)

-• Low heat leak 2 Gbps 10-line output cable for 4K to 300K digital output transmission
+• Low Heat Leak 10+ Gbps, 10-line output cable for 4K to 300K interconnects, such as digital output transmission

 Multi-pin LHe probe